Ronart Cars: Lightning V8

 The Ronart Lightning V8 was launched at the 1999 International London Motor Show on 19 October 1999, only six months after work started on the project.
-The successful launch of the concept car saw Ronart receiving direct twenty four orders for the Lightning sports car.
+The successful launch of the concept car saw Ronart receiving direct twenty-four orders for the Lightning sports car.

 Work started in earnest in 2000 and changes were made to enhance the vehicles lines and shape as well as development of interior/chassis and exterior components.
 Two further concept shells were built until the road going prototype car was completed.

 The Lightning V8 was powered by a Ford Mustang SVT Cobra providing 320BHP as standard with optional 500BHP supercharged version.
 The last two cars built were fitted with superchargers.
-The V8 was fitted up to a five speed manual gearbox and with a Hydralock differential for power control.
+The V8 was fitted up to a five speed manual gearbox and with a Hydralock differential for improved traction.

-The car featured interior refinements such as electric heated operated and cooled Recaro seats, electric windscreen demist with electric windows and mirrors, leather upholstery reversing camera and sat nav.
+The car featured interior refinements such as power operated heated and cooled Recaro seats, electric windscreen demist with electric windows and mirrors, leather upholstery reversing camera and satellite navigation.

-The chassis was of a multitubular spaceframe construction which when combined with lightweight carbon fibre body was designed to be a full convertible var.
+The chassis was of a multi-tubular spaceframe construction which when combined with a lightweight carbon fibre body was designed to be a full convertible.
 Specialist Rhoddy Harvey-Bailey at H.B.Engineering worked on the handling characteristics and carried out road going testing and development of both chassis and suspension.

 During the year 2000/2001 development work was carried out on a new carbon fibre process and material called SPRINT Technology.
-Ronart were the first to use this new low cost material and process for car body production.
+Ronart were the first to use this new low-cost material and process for car body production.
 Pre-production started in 2002 with setting up of a build and manufacturing line at Westwood Farm.